Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-edge-identity/edge-identity-api-reference.md

 ## resetIdentities

-Clears all identities stored in the Edge Identity extension and generates a new Experience Cloud ID (ECID) .
+Clears all identities stored in the Identity extension and generates a new Experience Cloud ID (ECID) .
 Using this API does not remove the identifiers from the server-side User Profile Graph or Identity Graph.

 {% hint style="warning" %}
-The Edge Identity extension does not read the Mobile SDK's privacy status and therefor setting the SDK's privacy status to opt-out will not clear the identities from the Edge Identity extension.
+The Identity for Edge Network extension does not read the Mobile SDK's privacy status and therefor setting the SDK's privacy status to opt-out will not clear the identities from the Identity for Edge Network extension.
 {% endhint %}

 See [MobileCore.resetIdentities](../mobile-core/mobile-core-api-reference#resetidentities) for more details.